 The purpose of this blog is to provide regular news of historical research and publications related to spiritual precedessors of The Church of Light.
-I wrote books about esoteric traditions in the 1990s.
-Currently I am a coeditor of the two-volume series Letters to the Sage: Selected Correspondence of Thomas Moore Johnson, of which volume 1, The Esotericists, was published in 2016, and Volume Two, Alexander Wilder, the Platonist, in 2018.
+I wrote books about esoteric traditions in the 1990s, and more recently was co-editor of the two-volume series Letters to the Sage: Selected Correspondence of Thomas Moore Johnson, of which Volume One, The Esotericists, was published in 2016, and Volume Two, Alexander Wilder, the Platonist, in 2018.

 Considerable progress has been made by several authors working on various aspects of history relevant to the Hermetic Brotherhood of Luxor in the United States.
 Although the Church of Light identifies its teachings with the Hermetic tradition, there are kinship connections with Theosophy, New Thought, Yoga, Spiritualism, Rosicrucianism, Freemasonry, Kabbalah, and Sufism.
 Many new primary sources are being made available online and I will try to alert readers to the new discoveries that are continually being made in 19th century periodicals and books, as well as current research, about all these ancestral connections.